RamShackl/VulnScanner/README.md

 - Simple installer: `python3 setup.py`
 - **NEW** Added GUI with debug window for ease of use

+## To do/Future plans
+- Add functions for stealth scan for recon
+- Add more invasive probes for enumeration
+- Realize that nmap does everything this does, but better.
+- Ignore some front end stuff until I get features ironed out
+- Create vulnerable services to test reporting.
+- Dynamic database import

 ## Dependencies
 - "Python 3.9+"
 - "requests 2.20.0"
+- "Impacket"
 - "tkinter" - Not default on Arch or lightweight Debian distros.
 ```bash
 sudo pacman -S tk